What are the 7 Types of Digital Marketing?

 Having good, accurate analytics and the know-how to interpret them can help marketers “fail fast,” quickly cutting campaigns that aren’t working and building better campaigns around concepts that have a proven track record of success.
 Over time, you won’t just be using analytics to measure your campaigns – the analytics will also inform and improve your campaigns.

-In a master's in digital marketing program you'll study a wide range of issues pertinent to your marketing career, including marketing analytics and customer behavior as well as ethical and legal issues in marketing and digital storytelling and branding.
 The job market is growing for advertisers.
-The U.S. Bureau of Labor and Statistics predicts a 9% increase in the number of advertising, promotions and marketing managers.
-In 2016, the median salary for those positions was $127,000, according to BLS.*
+The U.S. Bureau of Labor and Statistics (BLS) predicts a 9% increase in the number of advertising, promotions and marketing managers.
+In 2018, the median salary for those positions was $132,000, according to BLS.

 Digital Marketing Skills